NMAK15004U Advanced Operations Research: Stochastic Programming

 E. Practical aspects and applications:

 - E1.
-Implementation of a real-life problem using software such as GAMS.
+Implementation of a real-life problem using optimization software.

 - E2.
-Implementation of a solution method using software such as GAMS.
+Implementation of a solution method using optimization software.

 - E3.
 Case studies from Energy planning, Finance, Transportation.